TudorIonutElian/teamcity-server-poc/README.md

-Test of the Teamcity server
+#Test of the Teamcity server

+## Build should start